Projective structures, neighborhoods of rational curves and Painlev'e equations: Neighborhoods with several transverse fibrations

 \subsection{Two fibrations in general position}

 The goal of this section is to show that there are many $(+1)$-neighborhoods with exactly two fibrations; surprisingly, they are easy to classify.

 Suppose that the germ of $(+1)$-neighborhood $(S,C_0)$ admits two transverse fibrations $\HH_1$ and $\HH_2$, such that their tangent locus $T = \tang(\HH_1, \HH_2)$ is neither a leaf, nor $C_0$.
-Remember (see Proposition \ref{prop:tang+1}) that $T$ is smooth and intersects $C_0$ transversely in one point, say $x=0$.
+Remember (see Proposition \ref{prop:tang+1}) that $T$ is smooth and intersects $C_0$ transversely in one point $p_0$, say $x=0$.
 We say that $\HH_1$ and $\HH_2$ are in {\it general position} near $C_0$ if, moreover, the curve $T$ is transversal to $\HH_1$ (and therefore $\HH_2$).
+Note that, maybe translating to the neighborhood of a nearby fiber $C_\epsilon$, we can always assume $\HH_1$ and $\HH_2$ in general position.
 To state our result, denote

 the group of germs of diffeomorphisms tangent to the identity at the order $\ge k$ and denote $\mathrm{Diff}^{k}(\mathbb C,0):=\mathrm{Diff}^{\ge k}(\mathbb C,0)\setminus\mathrm{Diff}^{\ge k+1}(\mathbb C,0)$ the set of those tangent precisely at order $k$.
 The group